Jarnell Stokes: Zhejiang Golden Bulls (2017–2018)

 In July 2017, Stokes signed with the Zhejiang Golden Bulls of the Chinese Basketball Association.
 On February 2, 2018, he was waived by the Zhejiang Golden Bulls.

 Third stint with Sioux Falls Skyforce (2018)

 On August 27, 2018, Stokes returned to the Miami Heat on a training camp contract.
 He was waived on October 13.

 On December 8, 2018, Stokes was reacquired by the Sioux Falls Skyforce.

 Memphis Hustle (2019)

 On January 1, 2019, Stokes was signed to a two-way contract by the Memphis Grizzlies, to split time with their G League affiliate, the Memphis Hustle.

-Xinjiang Flying Tigers (2019–present)
+Xinjiang Flying Tigers (2019–2020)

 On February 12, 2019, Stokes was reported to have signed with the Xinjiang Flying Tigers of the Chinese Basketball Association.
 He debuted with the Flying Tigers on the same day, making a double-double with 30 points, 19 rebounds, 2 blocks and a steal in a 120–115 victory over the Shanxi Brave Dragons.
 In July 2019, Stokes returned for the 2019 NBA Summer League to play for the Portland Trail Blazers.

+On July 23, 2024, Stokes signed with the Goyang Sono Skygunners of the Korean Basketball League (KBL).
+However, Stoke violated the contract by not entering South Korea to join the team on the scheduled date.
+On September 14, his contract was terminated and replaced by D. J. Burns.
+On September 19, Stokes was banned from KBL for following two seasons.